toml-lang/toml/README.md

 Version Pragma
 --------------

 The version pragma is an optional comment that specifies which version of TOML the document is known to be compatible with.
-It should occur at the start of the document before any keys are specified.
 It takes the form:

 ```
 # TOML v1.0
 ```

-The version in this comment should be the major and minor version numbers.
+The version pragma should occur at the start of the document before any keys are specified.
+The version should be the major and minor version numbers.

 Filename Extension
 ------------------